ccheshirecat/volant/docs/start/first-flight.md

 # Your First VM

 This quickstart walks through provisioning a microVM with the Volant engine, inspecting its state, and cleaning it up.
-It assumes you have already installed the engine (`volar`, `volantd`, `volary`) and run `volar setup` on the host.
+It assumes you have already installed the engine (`volar`, `volantd`, `volary`), run `volar setup` on the host, and installed at least one runtime manifest.

 ---